 Marketing Management is one of the twelve core courses of the program.
-Moreover, the course equips students with the basic knowledge needed for the Marketing related elective courses of the program (i.e., Market Research, Consumer Behavior, Business-to-Business Marketing, and International Marketing).
+Moreover, the course equips students with the basic knowledge needed for the Marketing related elective

 Introduction: Marketing, what is all about?
 A general framework of the marketing planning process.
+Introduction to the Marketing Simulation Game.